 I’ve listed both copies of this Takeji Asano woodblock print as First Editions based on the fact that both contain the date in the lower left margin which does not appear on later editions.
 The dates on the prints are different and I’ll try to get those translated.
 Also interesting is the fact that the Unsodo publisher seals and the Printer seals are different.
 The Unsodo publisher seal on Spring in Daigoji Temple (A) is the longer circa 1947 style seal while copy (B) has the shorter more common 1950-2000′s seal.
 While the printer seals are different they both appear to be Shinmi Saburo.
 If time permits I’ll try to do more research on this.
 The carver for both prints was Nagashima Michio.

 After talking with Ross Walker from Ohmi Gallery it appears that Spring in Daigoji Temple – Copy A is dated 1951 and is a first edition where-as Spring in Daigoji Temple – Copy B is dated 1953 and is a second (likely) edition.
-A number of woodblock websites state that Unsodo published prints with margin dating present are first editions but these two prints show that’s not always the case.
-It’s also the date of the print that matters, not the mere presence of a date.
+A number of woodblock websites imply that Unsodo published prints with margin dating present are first editions.
+These two prints however show that is not always the case.
+It’s the date of the print and seals (printer/carver) that matter, not the mere presence of a date.